ZiGorium/Trikrome/.github/md_posts/Potfa progress.md

  Potfa as a whole is making steady progress.

- soon creatures will not be able to see each other through walls. as things are, currently the graphics are fine, but creature abillities are lacking. also im planning on making vegetation grow, though not sure if it will be visual to the player or not.
+ soon creatures will not be able to see each other through walls. as things are, currently the graphics are fine, but creature abillities are lacking. also im planning on making vegetation grow, though not sure if it will be visual to the player or not. should be getting alot done this november.

 My current goals for the upcoming Alpha are: